TSA: Imo govt uncovers 250 illegal bank accounts – The Sun Nigeria

 Stanley Uzoaru, Owerri

-The adoption of the Single Treasury Account (TSA) by the Imo State government has yielded dividend following the discovery of 250 illegal bank accounts allegedly operated by the immediate past government.
+The Single Treasury Account (TSA) presently adopted by the Imo State government has paid off following the discovery of 250 illegal bank accounts operated by the immediate past government in the State.

-Senior Special Assistant to Governor Emeka Ihedioha on Information and Advocacy, Adaora Onyenchere, told Daily Sun in Owerri, yesterday, that the introduction of the TSA had gone a long way in blocking the ‘conduit pipes’ created by the past administration.
+Senior Special Assistant to governor Emeka Ihedioha on Information and Advocacy, Adaora Onyenchere disclosed this in a chat with Daily Sun in Owerri yesterday.

+She revealed that the system was so polluted with fraud before the present administration came on board.

+However, with the introduction of the TSA, those “conduit pipes” created by the past administration she noted have been totally blocked.

-Onyenchere said Governor Ihedioha was rebuilding the state with money saved or recovered by the deployment of TSA.
+She further emphasised that governor Ihedioha is presently rebuilding the state with money accrued from the TSA.

-“The TSA is making a tremendous impact, there were leakages in the system and maladministration of funds by the past government .

-The TSA has blocked those leakages.
-About 250 illegal bank accounts has also been found,” Onyenchere said.
+According to her “the TSA is making a tremendous impact, there were leakages in the system and mal administration of fund by the past government , TSA, has blocked those leakages , 250 bank accounts has also been found illegal which has been managed” Onyenchere said.

 Leave a Reply